kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

   The first design decision made for this project was the choice of programming language, and deciding on the specific environment to use.
 C++, using the Qt platform, and Python were both chosen for the project.
 These decisions were explored in @analysis-technologies.

-  Specifically, this design can be expected to make use of: the Qt Widgets module, to provide the basic tools to create a user interface; the Qt SQL module, to provide a framework to interact with a database; and the Qt Concurrent module, to allow for concurrent programming in the application.
+  Specifically, this design can be expected to make use of: the Qt Widgets module, to provide the basic tools to create a user interface; the Qt SQL module, to provide a framework to interact with a database; and the Qt Concurrent module, to allow for concurrent programming.

   Python will be used for the API module, using its requests library to make HTTP requests to the chosen API.
 TheFuzz library will be used for fuzzy string matching, and PyInstaller will be used to package the API module into an executable, in order to interoperate with the main application.